 • Marketing and advertising can help answer questions, and provide additional information related to the product, service, and offers.

-• Public relations can create content to educate via media and influencer outreach looking for competitor comparisons and third-party endorsements to share on social media.
+• Public relations create content to educate via media and influencer outreach.
+PR looks for competitor comparisons and 3rd party endorsements for social sharing.

-• Sales representatives in B2C can directly interact with customers to facilitate sales.
-B2B sales reps engage to identify qualified leads and set up appointments and sales presentations.
+• Sales reps in B2C directly interact with customers to facilitate sales.
+B2B sales reps engage identifying leads to set up appointments and sales presentations.

 • Customer service can respond to any technical and account issues or complications in the purchase process that may prevent a sale.